GROUNDING EXERCISES FOR ANXIETY

 duration: at least one minute

 Breathing has to be the thing we take for granted the most in life.
-We naturally do it and don’t even notice we’re doing it.
+We naturally do it all day long and don’t even notice.

 Because this is how we stay alive in the world, noticing your breathing can be a grounding experience.
 Take a deep breath in, notice how it fills your lungs and the sensation when it flows back out.